 Another case was brought by guitarist Ronnie Montrose, alleging that one of the Les Pauls used by Moore on the album had actually been stolen off the stage in 1972.
 Jurisdictional issues got that case thrown out.

 And what of the famous Les Paul?
 Unforeseen financial problems forced Moore to sell it to a dealer.
-An American collector Melvyn Franks bought it, but the guitar has come home.
-The vintage guitar dealer Phil Harris is the guitar’s custodian, instructed by Franks to give the guitar some profile.
-Airey says he heard Joe Bonamassa play Midnight Blues on it at the Royal Albert Hall this year and he “just sat there and burst into tears”.
+It floated around the collectors market for a while – Airey says he heard Joe Bonamassa play Midnight Blues on it at the Royal Albert Hall and he “just sat there and burst into tears” – and in 2014 Metallica's Kirk Hammett gave it a permanent home.

 There were the sad passings too; both Alberts died just over a year apart.
 Albert King had not been in the best of health for some years and died in December 1993 following a heart attack The ever-friendly Albert Collins was only 61 when he died of cancer in November 1993.
 Of course, the ultimately tragedy in this story was the death of Moore himself, struck down by a heart attack on February 6, 2011 aged only 58 years old.